rainlanguage/docs.rainprotocol.xyz/blog/2022-11-01-standalone-interpreter-merged.md

 at any time.
 If this is a problem for you, reach out and we can discuss pinning oracle versions in addition to stale timeout checks.

-There's also a new `ensure` word in the interpreter that words just like `require` in solidity, but has a different name in case it needs to work differently in the future without losing its identity. `Flow` has been modified to remove the "can sign" and "can flow" entrypoints as every round trip to an external contract costs additional gas, it's much better to simply `ensure` the same logic inline with a single expression.
+There's also a new `ensure` word in the interpreter that works just like `require` in solidity, but has a different name in case it needs to work differently in the future without losing its identity. `Flow` has been modified to remove the "can sign" and "can flow" entrypoints as every round trip to an external contract costs additional gas.
+It's much better to simply `ensure` the same logic inline with a single expression.
 Previously "can sign" ran on a loop over each signer, now every signer is provided in the second context column and can be matched pairwise with the subsequent columns in context that they have signed.
 ALWAYS `ensure` the signer